milanglacier/nvim/README.md

 - This screenshot showcases writing Lua code with smart autocompletion through both language server (LSP) and universal-ctags (ctags).
 This combination seamlessly blends old-school and modern tools.
-The bottom window shows the occurrence of referenced symbols that you specify, while the right window shows the symbol outline of the current file.
+The bottom window shows the occurrence of referenced symbols that you specify (via `lsp find references`), while the right window shows the symbol outline of the current file (via `lsp document symbols`).

 ![literate-programming](./assets/literate-programming.png)